Sotio

-SOTIO Biotech is a clinical-stage biotechnology company focused on research and development of next-generation cancer immunotherapies, with operations in Europe and North America.
+Sotio (officially SOTIO Biotech) is a clinical-stage biotechnology company focused on research and development of next-generation cancer immunotherapies, with operations in Europe and North America.
 The company has clinical programs which include a superagonist of the immuno-oncology target IL-15 and new generation of potent and stable antibody-drug conjugates (ADCs).

 Founding

 The company was founded in 2010 and in 2012 became part of PPF Group, established by Petr Kellner.
 The CEO of the company is Radek Špíšek, who has been with the company since its beginning, initially functioning as Chief Scientific Officer.

 Operations

-SOTIO operates globally, with offices in Prague, Czech Republic, Basel, Switzerland and Boston, USA.
+SOTIO operates globally, with offices in Prague, Czech Republic, Basel, Switzerland, and Boston, United States.

 Pipeline

 SOTIO is currently developing and testing multiple oncology products at different stages of preclinical and clinical development.

 Immunocytokines

 SOTIO is developing SOT201, an immunocytokine fusing a proprietary IL-15 superagonist to an anti-PD-1 antibody.
 As a PD-1-targeted and cis-acting attenuated IL-15 agonist, SOT201 is designed to preferentially activate PD-1+CD8+ T cells, inducing superior anti-tumor effects and reinvigorating exhausted CD8+ T cells in PD-1 sensitive and resistant tumors.
 SOT201 entered the clinic in May 2024 with the Phase 1 VICTORIA-01 clinical trial.